 Music and lyrics by Bill Withers

 Having grown up in rural West Virginia, Bill Withers wrote the lyrics for Lean on Me from the perspective of his upbringing and environment where people helped one another when times were hard.
-This as opposed to life in the big city, like Los Angeles, where he had just moved to at the time he wrote the song.
-In a Song Facts interview with Carl Wiser, Withers explained, "My socialization was, it was very likely and very practical to expect a lean on me circumstance to exist.
+This is as opposed to life in a big city, like Los Angeles, where he had just moved to at the time he wrote the song.
+In a Song Facts interview with Carl Wiser, Withers explained, "My socialization was, it was very likely and very practical to expect a lean-on-me circumstance to exist.
 My experience was trying to adjust to a world where that circumstance was not the rule rather than the exception."
 Undoubtedly, this was a song from the heart of a man who knew what friendship was about - a soul singer indeed.

 Lean on Me was Withers' first single on his album Still Bill and topped the U.S. Billboard Hot 100 chart at # 1, as well as the Hot R&B category.
 Rolling Stone rated Lean on Me at # 208 on their 500 Greatest Songs of All Time.

-Lean on Me has been recorded by numerous artists in various versions and interpretations - artists such as Al Jarreau, DC Talk, Michael Bolton, The Temptations, Bonnie Tyler and Ann Murray.
+Lean on Me has been recorded by numerous artists in various versions and interpretations - artists such as Al Jarreau, DC Talk, Michael Bolton, The Temptations, Bonnie Tyler, and Ann Murray.
 Versions were included in movies such as Lean on Me, Snow Buddies, and Dead is Dead.

 Although Lean on Me was Withers' only # 1 hit single, his litany of illustrious hits is outstanding.
-Who doesn't remember his soulful debut song, Ain't No Sunshine, which made # 3 on the U.S Billboard chart.
+Who doesn't remember his soulful debut song, Ain't No Sunshine, which made # 3 on the U.S Billboard chart?
 Other notable hits were Just the Two of Us, Use Me, and Grandma's Hands.
-His second album on which his single Lean on Me was featured, was # 4 album on U.S Billboard and number one on R&B. In fact, the album went gold.
+His second album on which his single Lean on Me was featured, was the # 4 album on U.S Billboard and number one on R&B. In fact, the album went gold.

 Withers won four Grammy Awards, was inducted into the Songwriters Hall of Fame, the West Virginia Music Hall of Fame, the ASCAP Rhythm & Soul Heritage award, and Lean on Me was inducted into the Grammy Hall of Fame.
-In 2009, a documentary of Withers' life by the name of his second album Still Bill made it's debut and was well received.
+In 2009, a documentary of Withers' life by the name of his second album Still Bill made its debut and was well received.

 # 5 Stand By Me